-The seven day average is down 70% from last year.
-There had been a slow steady increase from the bottom, but air travel has mostly moved sideways recently.
+The seven day average is down 71% from last year.
+There had been a slow steady increase from the bottom, but air travel is just creeping up over the last several weeks.

 The second graph shows the 7 day average of the year-over-year change in diners as tabulated by OpenTable for the US and several selected cities.